-They are usually minibuses which carry about 10-15 people, and the prices are about the same as buses.
+They are usually minibusses that carry about 10-15 people, and the prices are about the same as buses.
 They operate on fixed routes but can stop anywhere along the route.
 You just let the driver know where you would like to be dropped off.

-Sheruts do operate on the Sabbath but the rates tend to be double during this time.
+Sheruts do operate on the Sabbath, but the rates tend to double during this time.

 Trains in Israel

 Intercity travel in Israel by train is a good option.
-There is a train that links the airport in Tel Aviv with Jerusalem’s Yitzhak Navon station; travel takes just under 30 minutes.
+A train links the airport in Tel Aviv with Jerusalem’s Yitzhak Navon station; travel takes just under 30 minutes.

 Israel has a convenient train network linking major cities.
 Tel Aviv has train routes to Akko, Haifa, and other northern cities.